 The Yakima Valley has a limited maintenance plan for both CO and PM{10} .
-All projects in the 2022 - 2025 M/RTIP demonstrated that CO and PM{10} levels do not exceed thresholds established for conformity and for attaining and maintaining healthful air quality standards.
+All projects in the 2023 - 2026 M/RTIP demonstrated that CO and PM{10} levels do not exceed thresholds established for conformity and for attaining and maintaining healthful air quality standards.

-This October 2022 amendment to the Greater Yakima Area M/RTIP has neutral air quality impacts and was found to be in conformance with federal air quality standards.
-The conformity determination for the 2022 - 2025 M/RTIP is in Appendix E of the M/RTP.
+These March 2023 amendments to the Greater Yakima Area M/RTIP have neutral air quality impacts and are found to be in conformance with federal air quality standards.
+The conformity determination for the 2023 - 2026 M/RTIP is in Appendix E of the M/RTP.

-The Environmental Protection Agency (EPA) re-designated both the Yakima carbon monoxide (CO) nonattainment area and the PM10 nonattainment area to "attainment" for the National Ambient Air Quality Standards (NAAQS) and approved a limited maintenance plan (LMP) effective December 31, 2002, for CO and March 10, 2005 for PM10 for a period of 20 years.
-The LMP requirement will expire for CO on December 31, 2022 and PM10 on March 10, 2025, respectively.
+The Environmental Protection Agency (EPA) re-designated both the Yakima carbon monoxide (CO) nonattainment area and the PM{10} nonattainment area to "attainment" for the National Ambient Air Quality Standards (NAAQS) and approved a limited maintenance plan (LMP) effective December 31, 2002, for CO and March 10, 2005 for PM{10} for a period of 20 years.
+The LMP requirement CO expired on December 31, 2022 and will expire for PM{10} on March 10, 2025, respectively.